Securing Unsecured Content

 First up, does an SSL encrypt my site content

-It might seem natural that if you use an SSL certificate, then this too will secure all of your website content; however, this isn't the case.Although the Secure Socket Layer is encrypting the real traffic moving between your content and various computers, you may still have content that's not able to be encrypted, like HTML code such as an iframe for example.
+It might seem natural that if you use an SSL certificate, then this too will secure all of your website content; however, this isn't the case.Although the Secure Socket Layer encrypts the real traffic moving between your content and various computers, you may still have content that cannot be encrypted, like HTML code such as an iframe, for example.